AdobeDocs/advertising.en/help/dsp/optimization/custom-goal.md

 ---
 # Custom Goals

 Custom goals define the success events that an advertiser requires to meet its business objectives.
-Each package that uses the optimization goal "[!UICONTROL Highest Return on Ad Spend (ROAS)"] or "[!UICONTROL Lowest Cost per Acquisition (CPA)]" must include a custom goal that will help achieve the overall optimization goal.
+Each package that uses the optimization goal "[!UICONTROL Highest Return on Ad Spend (ROAS)"] or "[!UICONTROL Lowest Cost per Acquisition (CPA)]" must include a custom goal to help achieve the overall optimization goal.
 You can create custom goals as *objectives* in [!DNL Advertising Search, Social, & Commerce].

 <!-- update image or omit it